phng3001/alliancecan/variant_calling/readme.md

 ## I. Read mapping and variant calling
 ### Protocol
 #### Step 0.
 Preparation
 a.
-Create your working directory for this step and navigate into it
+Create your working directory for this part and navigate into it
 ```bash
 mkdir read_mapping
 cd read_mapping